-Isozaki was, in fact, one of only a handful of Japanese architects to have some impact in the West.
+Isozaki was, in fact, one of only a handful of Japanese architects to have such an impact in the West.
 In June 1997 the MOMA celebrated its 18th years by honoring 18 individuals, including creator Isozaki.

 Isozaki's popularity and prestige as an architect is reflected in the commissions he took throughout the U.S. and Europe.
 He was a part of a cadre of exclusive architects enlisted by Disney to design buildings throughout the U.S. His creation stands just outside Orlando.

-The only house he has designed outside of Japan listed for $1.3 million in 1997.
-Isozaki was one of a team of world-famous architects to design two huge business complexes on Berlin's Potzdamer Platz.
-He branched out by designing the sets for the Lyon Opera's production of Madame Butterfly.
+Isozaki also contributed in the International Bauaustellung of 1984/87 in Berlin IBA Berlin 1987 of world-famous architects for the urban renewal of Berlin.
+He designed a residential building, Isozaki House - Block 33 at the residential park development at the Berlin Museum, IBA Block 33.
+His residential building at Lindenstrasse 19 and a huge business complex at Potzdamer Platz Berliner Volksbank Headquarter are one of the many international works of Isozaki.
+He also branched out by designing the sets for the Lyon Opera's production of Madame Butterfly.
 Beside the Barcelona Olympic stadium is the Games' most striking structure--the $100-million Sant Jordi sports palace designed by Isozaki for the 1992 Olympics.